top of page

 What had happened?

 The clients are a married couple with South African citizenship.
 The wife has lived in Germany for several years and works in Berlin as a qualified IT specialist.
 She holds an EU Blue Card pursuant to Section 18b Paragraph 2 of the Residence Act .
 The husband, a trained automotive mechatronics engineer, remains in South Africa and is seeking family reunification ( spouse reunification ).
-About a year ago, the husband applied to the German embassy in Pretoria for a visa for spouse reunification pursuant to Section 30 Paragraph 1 of the Residence Act.
+Approximately one year ago, the husband applied to the German Embassy in Pretoria for a visa for spouse reunification pursuant to Section 30 Paragraph 1 of the Residence Act.
 Despite repeated inquiries and intensive efforts, he was not given an appointment to appear in person at the embassy, despite the long wait.

 While the wife was on vacation in South Africa, she became pregnant.
 After returning to Germany, the pregnancy continued without complications until the 32nd week.
 At this point, the husband was still registered on a waiting list for an appointment at the embassy, and there was a serious risk that the birth of their child would take place in Germany in the absence of the father.